3 Weeks in Thailand Itinerary: Culture & Taste of Thai Islands 🇹🇭

 Bangkok DEPARTURE

-- If you wish to enjoy full days in all the places maybe add around 2 to 3 days to your holidays for days when you’ll be traveling between the locations.
-Especially coming from north to Koh Chang, which will take up most of the day.
+📌 Tip: If you want to enjoy full days at each destination, consider adding 2 to 3 extra days to your itinerary to account for travel time, especially the longer journey from northern Thailand to Koh Chang, which can take most of the day.

 Bangkok: 3 Nights